-Project managers need to be constantly adding new skills to their toolboxes.
-Because the marketplace for products and services changes and advances quickly, customers will expect new options all the time.
+Project managers need to add new skills to their toolboxes constantly.
+Because the marketplace for products and services changes and advances quickly, customers will always expect new options.
 Companies must follow suit and provide what the market wants, which means they’ll need to innovate and develop competition-beating commodities.

 Interested in becoming a project manager?
 Already are a project manager looking to add technical skills and sharpen your project planning abilities?
 In this guide, we’ll explore the ins and outs of the role, including the ten qualifications you’ll need as a project manager in 2022.